-- 3.11 Data from the model indicates that future growth in car ownership in Hart district is likely to be less than has previously been the case, as this reflects the current high car ownership rates (and therefore less room for growth). - 3.12 Other general factors of change include matters such as: - The number and percentage of petrol and diesel cars is decreasing whilst the number and percentage of alternative fuel vehicles is increasing.
-Alternative fuel vehicles have increased from 1% of all new car registrations in 2011 to 21% in 2020. - Less young people choosing to own a car. - Increase in opportunities for shared mobility this includes shared rides; cars; bikes and scooters including electric bikes and scooters.
+- 3.9 Car ownership rates in Hart district increased between 2011 and 2021 from an average of 1.67 cars per households to 1.73 cars per household (2011 and 2021 Census data).
+However, future growth is predicted to be at a lower rate, reflecting the already high car ownership rates (and therefore less room for growth).
+For further information see: Parking Standards Review for Hart District Council, i-Transport, 22nd March 2022, available on request (please email planningpolicy@hart.gov.uk). - 3.10 Other general factors of change include matters such as: - the number and percentage of petrol and diesel cars is decreasing whilst the number and percentage of alternative fuel vehicles is increasing.
+Alternative fuel vehicles have increased from 1% of all new car registrations in 2011 to 21% in 2020, - fewer young people choosing to own a car,

-- Shared rides can be informal (lift sharing) or more formal through using tools (such as apps) to connect passengers and drivers. - Car clubs can provide socially inclusive, low emission mobility which helps to break dependency on private car ownership.
-In addition, they can: - reduce parking congestion as multiple users share one car and one parking space - reduce traffic on the road as car club members tend to drive less and use public transport, walk and cycle more - offer significant benefits with respect to air quality as the cars are newer and cleaner.
+- increase in opportunities for shared mobility this includes shared rides; cars; cycles and scooters including electric cycles and scooters, - shared rides can be informal (lift sharing) or more formal through using tools (such as apps) to connect passengers and drivers, - Car Clubs can provide socially inclusive, low emission mobility which helps to break dependency on private car ownership.
+In addition, they can: - reduce parking congestion as multiple users share one car and one parking space, - reduce traffic on the road as car club members tend to drive less and use public transport, walk and cycle more, and - offer significant benefits with respect to air quality as the cars are newer and cleaner.